Long Term Care (LTC) Premium Deduction

 2022 LTC Deduction

-Use the rates below to file for your 2022 Taxes.
-Note that the married deduction is increased only if both spouses have a qualifying long-term health insurance premium.
+For 2022 Taxes, the rates are below.
+The married deduction is increased only when both spouses have a qualifying long-term health insurance premium.

 Age